Zaneham/Zaneham/README.md

 **zanehambly@gmail.com**

 Available for contract work, collaboration, or just to chat.
 Can help with legacy systems modernisation, compiler development, safety-critical systems, and the occasional impossible project.
+Anyone got an internship lying around?